JaimeDyIII/Java_Mini_Compiler/README.md

 # Java_Mini_Compiler #

 # Theory of Programming Compiler Project
-Java Mini Compiler for Variable Declaration for compliance with our Theory of Programming Class Project
+Java Mini Compiler for Variable Assignment for compliance with our Theory of Programming Class Project